attiliosbrana/Binance-VWAP-Dataset/README.md

 Pickle version 4.0

+## How to cite this

+If you use this dataset in your research, please cite it using the following citation:

+Sbrana, A. (2023).
+Binance VWAP Dataset [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7749449

+You may also want to specify the date you accessed the dataset, as it is subject to updates:

+Accessed on [Month Day, Year].

 ## References

 - [1] Sbrana, A., & Lima de Castro, P. A. (2023, February 23).
 N-BEATS Perceiver: A Novel Approach for Robust Cryptocurrency Portfolio Forecasting (Version 1) [Preprint].
 Research Square. https://doi.org/10.21203/rs.3.rs-2618277/v1
 - [2] Sbrana, A. (2023, March 18).
 Binance Portfolio Forecasting Hourly VWAP Dataset. https://doi.org/10.17605/OSF.IO/FJSUH
+- [3] Sbrana, A. (2023, March 18).
+Binance-VWAP-Dataset.
+GitHub, Zenodo. https://doi.org/10.5281/zenodo.7749449